Interfering with Emergency Communication in North Carolina

 You may also reach Defense Lawyer Bill Powers directly at: Bill@342HELP.com

 Our criminal defense law firm provides a FREE CASE EVALUATION for criminal charges in Charlotte NC, Monroe NC, Iredell County, NC and for all allegations of criminal charges in North Carolina.
-Defense Attorneys John Landreth and Chris Beddow are also licensed in South Carolina and North Carolina.
+Defense Attorney Chris Beddow is also licensed in South Carolina and North Carolina.
 They provide legal assistance for allegations of criminal charges in South Carolina and DUI charges in South Carolina.
 Legal consultations for defense attorneys in Rock Hill, SC are also FREE OF CHARGE.
 Bill Powers is licensed only in North Carolina and serves as lead legal counsel for the firm in criminal legal matters in NC.